-Global University employs, advances, admits, and treats, both in its employment and its educational programs, all persons without regard to their race, color, national or ethnic origin, gender, age, handicap, or status as a veteran.
+Global University employs, advances, admits, and treats all people without regard to their race, color, national or ethnic origin, gender, age, disability, or veteran status, both in its employment and its educational programs.

 Global University International Headquarters

 The International Office of Global University is located in Springfield, MO, near the U.S. Assemblies of God National Office.